Wildlife Center located east of the Manu River on the north bank of

 An early morning

 transfer to Cusco airport will be followed by a 45-minute flight by

 turboprop aircraft to Boca Manu, and then a 90-minute motorized canoe

 journey down the Madre de Dios river to Manu Wildlife Center, in time

-Later, we make our first acquaintance with the lowland rainforest, learning
+In the afternoon we make our first acquaintance with the rainforest,

 2: Manu Wildlife Center: the Macaw Claylick, Canopy Tower & Tapir